 Our Mission, Commitment & Plan

-The rescue and restoration of human trafficking victims and the elimination of modern-day slavery
+The identification, assistance and restoration of human trafficking victims and survivors.

 Commitment to Meeting the Needs of Trafficking Survivors